Note

 From the above result we can see the number of cost function (=energy) evaluations the optimizer took until it found the minimum eigenvalue of \(\approx -1.85727\) which is the electronic ground state energy of the given H2 molecule.
 The optimal parameters of the ansatz can also be seen which are the values that were in the ansatz at the minimum value.

-To close off let’s also change the estimator primitive inside the a VQE.
-Maybe you’re satisfied with the simulation results and now want to use a shot-based simulator, or run on hardware!
+Let’s also change the estimator primitive inside the a VQE.
+Maybe you’re satisfied with the simulation results and now want to use a noisy simulator, or run on hardware!

-In this example we’re changing to a shot-based estimator, still using Qiskit’s reference primitive.
-However, you could replace the primitive by e.g. Qiskit Aer’s estimator (qiskit_aer.primitives.Estimator) or even a real backend (qiskit_ibm_runtime.Estimator).
+In this example we’re changing to a noisy estimator, still using Qiskit’s reference primitive.
+However, you could replace the primitive by e.g. Qiskit Aer’s estimator (qiskit_aer.primitives.EstimatorV2) or even a real backend (qiskit_ibm_runtime.EstimatorV2).

 For noisy loss functions, the SPSA optimizer typically performs well, so we also update the optimizer.
 See also the noisy VQE tutorial for more details on shot-based and noisy simulations.